Adaptive Deep Neural Network Inference Optimization with EENet: Experiments

+\paragraph{Analysis of Exit Assignments.} Figure \ref{fig:comp1} provides a comparison of our method with MSDNet on CIFAR-100, with four exits of the respective early exit models.
+We randomly display samples and the exit location that they were assigned by our system (right) and by MSDNet (left).
+Images with green/red borders are predicted correctly/incorrectly at the corresponding exit.
+Our approach obtains the performance gain over MSDNet by allowing more correct predictions to exit earlier at the second exit.
+In this figure, Group A is correctly predicted by both at the same exit.
+Group B samples are correctly predicted by both but EENet exits earlier and gains throughput.
+Likewise, Group D samples are incorrectly predicted by both but EENet exits earlier.
+EENet exits later for group C samples to achieve the correct prediction while the other method fails.
+Group E samples are incorrectly predicted by both at the same exit.

-\textbf{Visual Analysis of Some EENet Design Features: } In Figure \ref{fig:visual}, we analyze through examples to show why the exit utility scores produced by EENet are more effective in finding optimal early exit policy by comparing with the maximum prediction scoring method for early exit used in MSDNet and others in the literature.
+\paragraph{Analysis of Exit Scores.} In Figure \ref{fig:visual}, we analyze examples to show why the exit scores produced by our approach are more effective by comparing with the maximum prediction scoring method for early exit used in MSDNet and others in the literature.
 Randomly selected ten classes are listed on the x-axis sorted by the accuracy achieved using the full model on the corresponding class.
-From the left figure, using maximum prediction scores to determine exit utility may lead to missing some good early exit opportunities.
-For example, consider those classes that the predictor model produces relatively low maximum prediction scores (less than 0.7), such as lizard, man, butterfly and fox.
-Even though the predictor can predict them correctly but the relative confidence is not very high.
-In comparison, EENet defines the exit utility scoring by combining three quality measures (entropy, maximum prediction confidence and voting).
-Hence, the exit utility scores obtained by EENet reflect the easiness of test examples more accurately.
-For example, those classes that have lower maximum prediction scores on the true predictions, such as lizard, man, butterfly and fox, will have high early exit utility scores in EENet as shown in the right figure highlighted in the blue oval.
-Similarly, the classes that make the false prediction with high maximum confidence, such as castle, highlighted in the lower right corner, will have low exit utility score in EENet.
-This shows one of the novel features of EENet for learning optimal early exit policies by leveraging high-quality exit-utility function and ranking under given accuracy and inference latency budget constraints.
-Further analysis on CIFAR-100 and AgNews are provided in Section \ref{sec:app_comp}.
+From the left figure, using maximum prediction scores to determine exiting may lead to missing some good early exit opportunities.
+For example, consider those classes that the DNN model produces relatively low maximum prediction scores (less than 0.7), such as lizard, man, butterfly and fox.
+Even though the predictor can predict them correctly, the relative confidence is not very high.
+In comparison, the exit scores obtained by our system reflect the correctness of test predictions more accurately.
+For example, those classes that have lower maximum prediction scores on the true predictions, such as lizard, man, butterfly and fox, will have high exit scores in EENet as shown in the right figure highlighted in the blue oval.
+To interpret what contributes most during exit score computation, we also analyze the scheduler weights at each exit for CIFAR-100 experiments in Figure~\ref{fig:inter_weights}.
+The results show that the maximum score contributes the most and higher weights for low-success classes also support the observations.